 Fall Orientation

-Prior to the opening of the academic year each fall, four days are dedicated to Fall Orientation activities for new students.
+Prior to the opening of the academic year each fall, three days are dedicated to Fall Orientation activities for new students.
 These activities are planned with the needs of incoming students in mind and focus on preparing students to make a positive academic and social transition to Concordia.
-During Fall Orientation students meet with their Engaged Citizenship Seminar professor and their First-Year Experience (FYE) academic advisor who will provide helpful advice for academic success, make meaningful connections with faculty and students.
+During Fall Orientation students meet with their Engaged Citizenship Seminar professor and their academic advisor who will provide helpful advice for academic success, make meaningful connections with faculty and students.
 Students will also learn about Concordia’s academic, cocurricular opportunities and campus resources.

 Orientation is planned and coordinated by a student Orientation Committee that works closely with upperclass students called Orientation Leaders (OLs).
 The OLs work with small groups of incoming students called “orientation clubs” during Orientation.
 Orientation clubs and Engaged Citizenship Seminar courses are made up of the same group of students.
 This facilitates the development of a learning community within the course.
 For more information, visit www.ConcordiaCollege.edu/orientation.